pimutils/vdirsyncer/docs/tutorial.rst

 More information about collections
 ----------------------------------

 "Collection" is a collective term for addressbooks and calendars.
+A Cardav or Caldav server can contains several "collections" which correspond to several addressbooks or calendar.

 Each collection from a storage has a "collection name", a unique identifier for each collection.
 In the case of :storage:`filesystem`-storage, this is the name of the directory that represents the collection, in the case of the DAV-storages this is the last segment of the URL.
 We use this identifier in the ``collections``